admpub/cove/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/modfin/cove)](https://pkg.go.dev/github.com/modfin/cove)

 `cove` is a caching library for Go that utilizes SQLite as the storage backend.
-It provides a simple and efficient way to cache key-value pairs with support for TTL (Time-To-Live), namespaces, batch operations, range scans and eviction callbacks.
+It provides a TTL cache for key-value pairs with support for namespaces, batch operations, range scans and eviction callbacks.

 ## TL;DR

-Simple caching library for Go backed by SQLite
+A TTL caching for Go backed by SQLite.
+(See examples for usage)

 ```bash
 go get github.com/modfin/cove